Consolidated Catalina II, Leitrim, March 1941

 1921.
 His nephew visited Irvinestown in March 2019 and

-then travelled to Leitrim to visit the area of the crash.
+then traveled to Leitrim to visit the area of the crash.

 He was very kindly able to provide a number of photos of his